apresdev/apres-terraform/modules/aws/lambda_regional/README.md

 * An S3 bucket used to deploy lambda-artifacts
 * A code signing profile for lambda
 * A code signing configuration that requires the code signing profile
+* An SSM parameter with the ARN of the code signing configuration

 # A note on Code Signing Profiles